dylan7474/cpmEmulator/README.md

 Useful command-line options:

+- `--model cpm|128k` – Select the CP/M emulation (default) or enable the ZX Spectrum 128K memory map.
+When `128k` is chosen, pass a 16 KiB or 32 KiB ROM image as the final positional argument instead of a CP/M transient program.
 - `--cycles N` – Limit execution to `N` T-states before halting automatically (default: 1,000,000).
 Pass `0` to run without a cap until the guest HALTs.
 - `--disk DRIVE:path` – Mount a raw disk image on CP/M drive letter `DRIVE` (for example, `--disk B:disks/work.img`).
 The legacy shorthand `--disk-a` is still accepted for convenience.
 - `--disk-geom DRIVE:spt:ssize[:tracks]` – Override the sectors per track, sector size in bytes, and optional track count before mounting a drive.
 Geometry defaults to 26×128-byte sectors when unspecified.